 Gerard has worked continuously in government law for over 30 years and has represented clients in all Queensland courts, as well as the Land Court, the Family Court and the Queensland Civil and Administrative Tribunal (QCAT).
-He leads the Administrative Law Team which advises on and conducts judicial review, right to information and privacy litigation and advice.
+He advises on and conducts judicial review, right to information and privacy litigation and advice.

 Gerard’s particular interest is in development, application and interpretation of State and Commonwealth legislation.
 He regularly advises high-level government officers on complex matters, including advices on Queensland Government legislative proposals, constitutional matters and administrative law matters.
 He has advised the government on its response to the COVID-19 pandemic and on the application of the Human Rights Act 2019.